RayKux/Ghost-Eshop-Alternative-3ds/README.md

  This is an alternative 3ds eshop in the form of a Universal-Updater script.

- Put the .json files in /3ds/Universal-Updater/scripts/
+ Put the .unistore files in /3ds/Universal-Updater/stores/

  Made by Ghost0159.
 Chat with him on Gmail and don't hesitate to ask for more games to be added to him!

  Mail: contact.ghost01@gmail.com

- Download the latest version [here](https://github.com/Ghost0159/Ghost-Eshop-Alternative-3ds/releases/tag/v3.0).
+ Download the latest version [here](https://github.com/Ghost0159/Ghost-Eshop-Alternative-3ds/releases/tag/v4.0).

- The latest version available is "v3.0"!
+ The latest version available is "v4.0"!
 Check its output!

  **Universal-Team is not affiliated with this project.
 Universal-Team is against piracy.**